ansible/ansible/docsite/rst/developing_plugins.rst

 Language constructs like "with_fileglob" and "with_items" are implemented via lookup plugins.
 Just like other plugin types, you can write your own.

-More documentation on writing lookup plugins is pending, though you can jump into `lib/ansible/plugins/lookup <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_ and figure things out pretty easily.
+More documentation on writing lookup plugins is pending, though you can refer to `lib/ansible/plugins/lookup <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_ and figure things out pretty easily.

 .. _developing_vars_plugins: